Skip to content

 • Soil – Thrives in rich, well-draining soil amended with organic matter.

-• Spacing – Space plants 12-18 inches apart.
+• Spacing – Space plants 12–18 inches apart for proper airflow and healthy growth.

 Common Questions About Early Jalapeño Pepper:

-Are Early Jalapeño Peppers easy to grow?
-Absolutely, they're beginner-friendly and highly productive.
+Are Early Jalapeño peppers easy to grow?

 Companion Plants for Early Jalapeño Pepper: